Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

 \subsubsection{The Intelligent Driver Model}

 The Intelligent Driver Model (IDM) \citep{Treiber2013} is a model\footnote{In its simplest form, the IDM is focused on the interaction of vehicles moving along a single-carriageway road.
-More complex variants exist to model overtaking, for example, and consider factors such as the politeness of the driver.} used in Traffic Engineering to simulate phenomena such as congestion and analyse the traffic behaviour as a response to changes in the transport system.
+More complex variants exist to model overtaking, for example, and consider factors such as the politeness of the driver.} used in Traffic Engineering to simulate phenomena such as congestion and to analyze the traffic behaviour as a response to changes in the transport system.
 Because the interaction between vehicles is explicitly taken into account by the IDM, tracking based on it involves consideration of the joint state of multiple targets.
 Even though the IDM establishes an empirical description of traffic for multiple vehicles, it has not been previously used in the context of multi-target tracking.
-We propose an stochastic version of the IDM and discretise it in order to make it compatible with multi-target trackers formulated on the joint state space.
+We propose a stochastic version of the IDM and discretize it in order to make it compatible with multi-target trackers formulated on the joint state space.

-The IDM describes the dynamics of the positions and velocities of vehicles in traffic, incorporating the interaction between each vehicle and the vehicle directly in front.
+The IDM describes the dynamics of vehicles in traffic, in terms of positions and velocities, incorporating the interaction between each vehicle and the vehicle directly in front.
 Provided a vehicle indexed as $\alpha$ with length $l_{\alpha}$, the dynamics of its position $x_{\alpha}$ and velocity $v_{\alpha}$ are given by the following (continuous-time) stochastic differential equations: